shubham-srivastava-goku/nodejs_docker/README.md

 Add valume to persist data:

-  docker run -it -p 8080:80 --env PORT=80 --name node-typescript-container -v feedback:/app/server/feeback node-docker-typescript
+  docker run -it -p 8080:80 --env PORT=80 --name node-typescript-container -v feedback:/app/server/feeback -v /app/server/node_modules -v "D:\NodeJs_Programs\nodejs_docker:/app/server:ro" -v /app/server/temp node-docker-typescript

-  -v  feedback:/app/server/feeback: feedback is name of the volume and /app/server/feedback is directory inside the volume which is attached to the atual folder in the image.
+  -v  feedback:/app/server/feeback [Named Valume]: feedback is name of the volume and /app/server/feedback is directory inside the volume which is attached to the atual folder in the image.
 This is also an example of named volume.
 It will persit the volume after container stops.

+  -v "D:\NodeJs_Programs\nodejs_docker:/app/server" is bind mount.

+  -v /app/server/node_modules is anonymouse volume.

+  -v /app/server/node_modules is added becuase -v "D:\NodeJs_Programs\nodejs_docker:/app/server" can override the folder, that means node modules will be removed too.  -v /app/server/node_modules will make sure that it is not deleted.
+It will survive because of docker rule, longer more specific path wins

+We can assign environment variables and arg in dockerfile and we can also pass it as runtime arguments using --env --build-arg.
+We can also create .env file and pass it using --env-file ./.env while running the docker.